austincloudguru/terraform-aws-nessus-appliance/README.md

 ```

 ### Deploying for Tenable.sc
 This module can be used for deploying to Tenable.sc via the `byol-sc` license type.
 Credentials are set via the `nessus_credentials` variable.
-By default, the variable creates two new shell variables in the user_data script called `NESSUS_USERNAME` and `NESSUS_PASSWORD`.
+By default, the variable creates two new shell variables in the user_data script called `NESSUS_USER` and `NESSUS_PASS`.
 This is not secure since the variables will be visible in the Edit user_data section of the console.
 For a more secure solution, you should pull the credentials from a secure location (S3, AWS Secrets Manager, Hashicorp Vault, etc) and set the variables.
 For example, with Hashicorp Vault, you could define the `nessus_credentials` variable like this:
 ```
 nessus_credentials = <<EOF
 ## Get Vault Token